 German tuner Mansory has reskinned the Ford GT, turning the car into the LeMansory in the process.

-The asking price is steep but Mansory's modifications are extensive.
-For example, the body of the donor GT has been replaced by Mansory's own design which is made from carbon fiber and measures almost two inches wider than the stock GT's body.
+The entire body of the donor GT is replaced by Mansory's own design which is made from carbon-fiber and measures almost two inches wider than the stock GT's body.
+The front of the car represents the biggest departure from the donor GT, with Mansory installing its own headlights and a new fish scale-like carbon-fiber surface accent created in-house.

 Mansory LeMansory based on the Ford GT

 The modifications also extend to the powertrain.
-The 3.5-liter twin-turbocharged V-6 spits out 700 horsepower and 620 pound-feet of torque, up from 660 hp and 550 lb-ft in the latest version of the GT.
+The 3.5-liter twin-turbocharged V-6 spits out 700 hp and 620 lb-ft of torque, up from 660 hp and 550 lb-ft in the latest version of the GT.
 The engine has also been given a custom cover that matches the body color.